-- Rapid-onset, short-acting or long-acting ß2agonist bronchodilators.
+- Rapid-onset, short-acting or long-acting B2agonist bronchodilators.
 Repeated dosing with bronchodilators in this class provides temporary relief until the cause of the worsening symptoms passes.
-The need for repeated doses over more than one or two days signals the need for review and possible increase of controller therapy. - Inhaled glucocorticosteroids.
-Temporarily doubling the dose of inhaled glucocorticosteroids has not been demonstrated to be effective, and is no longer recommended^{194,196} (Evidence A).
-However, there is emerging evidence that quadrupling the dose of inhaled glucocorticosteroid might be effective when asthma control starts to deteriorate, if doubling the does not work381.
-A four-fold or greater increase has been demonstrated to be equivalent to a short course of oral glucocorticosteroids in adult patients with an acute deterioration195 (Evidence A).
-The higher dose should be maintained for seven to fourteen days but more research is needed in both adults and children to standardize the approach. - Combination of inhaled glucocorticosteroids and rapid and long-acting B2-agonist bronchodilator (e.g. formoterol) for combined relief and control.
-The use of the combination of a rapid and longacting β_2 -agonist (formoterol) and an inhaled glucocorticosteroid (budesonide) in a single inhaler both as a controller and reliever is effective in maintaining a high level of asthma control and reduces exacerbations requiring systemic glucocorticosteroids and hospitalization 111,156,157,197 (Evidence A).
+The need for repeated doses over more than one or two days signals the need for review and possible increase of controller therapy. - In the context of asthma self-management studies, action plans in which the dose of inhaled glucocorticosteroids was at least doubled were associated with improved asthma outcomes and reduced health care utilisation32.
+In placebocontrolled trials, temporarily doubling the dose of inhaled glucocorticosteroids was not effective404 (Evidence A), but an average interval of 5-7 days between the onset of worsening symptoms and increase of the inhaled glucocorticosteroid dose^{194, 196} may have been a factor.
+There is emerging evidence that higher doses of inhaled glucocorticosteroid might be effective for preventing progression to severe exacerbation^{195,404}.
+Patients who quadrupled their dose of inhaled glucocorticosteroid after their peak flow fell were significantly less likely to require oral glucocorticosteroids381.
+In adult patients with an acute deterioration, highdose inhaled glucocorticosteroids have been demonstrated to be equivalent to a short course of oral glucocorticosteroids195 (Evidence A).
+In these studies, the higher dose was maintained for seven to fourteen days.
+More research is needed in both adults and children to standardize the approach. - Combination of inhaled glucocorticosteroids and rapid and long-acting β_2 -agonist bronchodilator (e.g. formoterol) for combined relief and control.
+The use of the combination of a rapid and long-acting β_2 -agonist (formoterol) and an inhaled glucocorticosteroid (budesonide) in a single inhaler both as a controller and reliever is effective in maintaining a high level of asthma control and reduces exacerbations requiring systemic glucocorticosteroids and hospitalization^{111,156,157,197}

+(Evidence A).
 The benefit in preventing exacerbations appears to be the consequence of early intervention at a very early stage of a threatened exacerbation since studies involving doubling or quadrupling doses of combination treatment once deterioration is established (for 2 or more days) show some benefit but results are inconsistent195.
 Because there are no studies using this approach with other combinations of controller and relievers, other than budesonide/formoterol, the alternative approaches described in this section should be used for patients on other controller therapies.